Allen-Synthesis/EuroPi/software/contrib/piconacci.md

 # Details

 Piconnaci emits triggers on each output with clock divisions based on values from the Fibonacci series.
 Those values are taken by selecting a "window" of six consecutive values and then assigning values to the outputs.
 The window can be moved and rotated through short and long button presses.

+In the diagrams below, the green boxes indicate the values in the Fibonacci series.
+The blue boxes indicate the active "window" with the numbers showing which division is used for each output.

 ![pico drawio](https://user-images.githubusercontent.com/1035997/168587520-de2286af-1ae4-45be-a0f4-0aeb8128c4a9.png)